zero-plusplus/vscode-operate-from-autohotkey/README.md

 # Using
 The library described in the third of the [Installation](#installation) defines the `ExecuteVsCodeCommand` function to execute the command.
 The usage is the same for both AutoHotkey V1 and V2.
+However, V2 is written for the latest version, and is likely to not work with older versions.
+In addition, as explained [here](#known-issues), may encounter problems that do not occur in V1.

 It is very easy to use, just pass the command name as shown in the following.
 To find out the name of the command, look [here](https://code.visualstudio.com/api/references/commands#simple-commands).
 ```ahk